cjnevin/Papyrus/README.md

 - Reset currently dropped tiles to rack
 - Shuffling tiles
 - Skipping your turn
+- Support for restoring previous incomplete game on launch
 - Support for Super Scrabble
 - Support for Wordfeud
 - Support for Words With Friends